2023 Greece wildfires: Alexandroupolis

-A major fire started near the city of Alexandroupolis in eastern Western Thrace on August 21.
+A major fire started near the city of Alexandroupolis in eastern Western Thrace on 21 August.
 The fire was stated to be "the largest recorded in the EU" up to this time by EU officials, with around 73.000 hectares (730 square kilometers) burnt.
 Most of the burnt area is concentrated in the Dadia Forest.
 Several migrants died when they got trapped by the flames near the Dadia Forest.
-As of the 28th of August the vast majority of the Dadia forest as well as the surrounding pine forests have been destroyed with more than 80,000 hectares (198,000 acres) scorched.
+As of 28 August the vast majority of the Dadia forest as well as the surrounding pine forests have been destroyed with more than 80,000 hectares (198,000 acres) scorched.
 On the island of Samothraki a power outage occurred because of the Alexandroupolis fire.
 The general hospital of Alexandroupolis had to evacuate its patients.
 The fire had almost reached the hospital.

 Kavala

 A major fire was also raging near the city of Kavala.

 Parnitha

 There is also a major forest fire near the infamous forest of Parnitha close to Athens.
 Several homes have been burnt to the ground.
 Because of the fire most of Athens is experiencing heavy smog.
 In combination with other major fires in Greece most of Greece is experiencing some form of smog.